AssemblyScript/website/src/stdlib/string.md

 * ```ts
   function at(pos: i32): string
   ```
   Gets the UTF-16 code unit at the specified position as a single character string.
-Panics if out of bounds.
+This method allows for positive and negative integers.
+Negative integers count back from the last string character.
 * ```ts
   function charAt(pos: i32): string
   ```